tonytrivi/ToDoList/README.md

-# ToDoList - add built with React
+# ToDoList - built with React